Sally Paul

 Personal Statement

-I am a Senior Lecturer in the School of Social Work and Social Policy where I teach on the undergradaute and postgrauate programmes in social work.
+I am a Senior Lecturer in the Department of Social Work and Social Policy where I teach on the undergradaute and postgrauate programmes in social work.
 Before joining the university, I worked for 10 years as a professional social worker in the statutory and voluntary sectors, both in Scotland and the USA.
 These experiences underpin my current teaching and research and promoting and developing social work practice is a key priority.

-I am actively engaged in a number of inter-disciplinary research projects and knowledge exchange activities with specific interests in: death, dying, loss and bereavement; public health approaches to palliative care (including compassionate communities); childhood; participatory research methods; and practice development.
+I am actively engaged in a number of inter-disciplinary research projects and knowledge exchange activities with specific interests in: death, dying, loss and bereavement; public health approaches to palliative care (including compassionate schools); childhood; participatory research methods; and practice development.
 I welcome opportunities to work collaboratively.

-I am a registered social worker with the Scottish Social Services Council and a member of the Association of Palliative Care Social Workers and the Public Health Palliative Care Internatinal.
+I am a registered social worker with the Scottish Social Services Council and a member of the Association of Palliative Care Social Workers and the Public Health Palliative Care International.
 I have a PhD in Social Work from the University of Edinburgh and am a fellow of the Higher Education Academy.

 Expertise & Capabilities